 While all kitties are cute, these big cat breeds with silky coats have a special place in any cat lover’s heart.

-So, keep on reading to discover 7 of the biggest domestic cat breeds in the world.
+Keep on reading to discover some of the biggest domestic cat breeds in the world.

 Be careful though, or their cuteness might overwhelm you.

 What’s about large cats that make them so hard to resist?
 Maybe it’s their big paws, long whiskers, or large ears that beg to be scratched.